-The amount of relevant experience required will depend on your qualifications and the item in the Tax Agent Services Regulations 2009 under which you seek to register or renew your registration.
+The amount of relevant experience required for registration or renewal depends on your educational qualifications and the relevant Regulation item in the Tax Agent Services Regulations 2009, as summarised below.

 |301||Tertiary qualification||Equivalent of 12 months full-time in the preceding 5 years|